 In a larger, more metaphorical sense, this is why the Templars keep thriving no matter how many of them are killed by the Assassins—the Templar conspiracy uses society while the Assassins operate outside of it.
 You can't fight civilization itself, not very well.

-Legacy Character: The basic premise of the games is that Desmond is a convergence of the bloodlines of Alta´r Ibn-La'Ahad, Ezio Auditore da Firenze (who are not related to each other despite the implications of the second game), and Connor/RatohnhakÚ:ton.
+Legacy Character: The basic premise of the games is that Desmond is a convergence of the bloodlines of Alta´r Ibn-La'Ahad on his mother's side, and Ezio Auditore da Firenze and Connor/RatohnhakÚ:ton (and two prior generations of male Kenways) on his father's side.

 Nearly everyone in the games who is either an Assassin or a target of an Assassin has amazing free-running skills, even people you wouldn't expect to like overweight (and heavily dressed) Church officials.
 Assassin's Creed III takes it a step further by moving from urban settings to colonial and forested environments; thus the moniker "tree-running".